YearimK/Final-Assignment/README.md

-# Final-Assignment
-This is my final individual assignment
+# This is my final project

 ### _For the final project, I'll be making art/design marketplace and networking platform for_